Blue line illustration on a black background of head outlines with green light glow in the brain space on one

 Become the future of social psychology

 On the University of Wolverhampton’s BPS-accredited MSc Psychology, you could gain a further insight into the fundamental principles of social psychology.
-You will learn how people construct a notion of who they are and how they operate in a social world, whilst applying critical thinking assessing the roles of persuasion and conformity in modern behaviour.
+You will learn how people construct a notion of who they are and how they operate in a social world, while applying critical thinking assessing the roles of persuasion and conformity in modern behaviour.

 Our MSc Psychology has been developed to prepare you for a career in psychology or psychological research, and as it is studied part-time and 100% online, you can fit your learning around your life.